-The History Walk will take place on Sunday 2nd May 2021 and is an opportunity to learn about the history of the area that is now Highfield Park.
+The History Walk normally takes place in early May and is an opportunity to learn about the history of the area that is now Highfield Park.
 The walk meanders around the park, stopping at points of interest in the former Hill End and Cell Barnes Hospitals.
 At each stop, Trustees explain its significance and welcome questions and additional information from the participating walkers.

 It starts and finishes from the Visitor Centre, which is adjacent to a free car park that will be open for the event.
 There is no need to book in advance, although upon arrival the Trust asks for a small donation of £3 to assist in its work, but this is entirely voluntary.
 The route is changed each year so that updated information from the ever increasing archive can be included.
 There is always a different focus and it makes for a fascinating two hours wandering around our fantastic park.